Run MATLAB from Microsoft Azure Marketplace

 You will be prompted to confirm the deletion.

 The deletion is final, and files do not persist between deployments.
-(See File Persistence on Azure for more information.)
+(See File Persistence in Azure for more information.)
 You need to create the resources to make them available again.

-Deploying MATLAB on Azure creates several resources in your resource group.
+Deploying MATLAB in Azure creates several resources in your resource group.
 The deployment sets up a single Azure virtual machine (VM) running Linux and MATLAB, a network interface with a public IP address to connect to the VM, a network security group that controls network traffic, and a virtual network for communication between resources.
-This table summarizes the resources that are created.
+The following table summarizes the resources that are created.

 |Resource Name||Default Resource Name in Azure||Description|